rose-coste/whitepapers/state_of_union_containers_pt1.md

 virtual machines.
-As VMs are created or destroyed, their IP addresses are advertised to the rest of the network and they are able to send/receive data over IP just as they would with the native networking implementation – but with higher security, scalability and performance.”23
+As VMs are created or destroyed, their IP addresses are advertised to the rest of the network and they are able to send/receive data over IP just as they would with the native networking implementation – but with higher security, scalability and performance (23).”

 In late 2014, the team managed to create a prototype of the Calico stack that runs as Docker containers, in addition to a plugin, that informs it